The Sounds of the Letter c

 Here is a worksheet that you can use to help your child learn to apply the rule:

-And here are some examples to show you how broadly useful this rule actually is.
+And here are several examples to show you how broadly useful this rule actually is.

 cent: /s/ because it is followed by e